emad-elsaid/rubrowser/readme.md

 ```
 Usage: rubrowser [options] [file] ...
     -o, --output=FILE                output file page, if not specified output will be written to stdout
+    -l, --layout=FILE                layout file to apply on the resulting graph
     -T, --no-toolbox                 Don't display toolbox on the page
     -v, --version                    Print Rubrowser version
     -h, --help                       Prints this help